railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

 :menuselection:`Accounting --> Reporting --> Statistic Reports --> Analytic Entries Analysis`.

 .. figure::  images/analytic_entries_analysis.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Statistical report for analytic entries*

-Key indicators
+Key Indicators
 --------------

 .. index::
    single: module; account_analytic_analysis

-If you use analytic accounts with a structure of accounts by project client you should install the :mod:`account_analytic_analysis` module.
+If you use analytic accounts with a structure of accounts by project client, you should install the :mod:`account_analytic_analysis` module.
 This module adds three new tabs to the analytic account
 form: